X

 More Details

-Adonit's latest addition to its stylus lineup is the Adonit Log, which is made entirely out of recycled material, making it super lightweight in your hand.
+Adonit's latest addition to its stylus lineup is the Adonit Log, which is made entirely out of recycled material, making it super lightweight.
 Its ultra-fine 1mm tip ensures exact lines and precision when drawing or sketching.
 You can activate Apple's Notes App by tapping the screen with your Adonit Log.

 Also: The best iPad keyboard cases

 While it doesn't support pressure or tilt sensitivity, this stylus does have palm recognition technology.
-And what's most impressive about this stylus is its battery life: You get up to 24 hours on a single 1-hour charge (translation: You'll rarely have to charge it).
+What's most impressive about this stylus is its battery life: It can last up to 24 hours on a single 1-hour charge (translation: You'll rarely have to charge it).

 Adonit Log users like the practical and stylish stylus and are satisfied with the overall value and battery quality.